sh123/codec2_talkie/README.md

 - My USB modem is not detected
   - Run `lsusb` command and find your adapter vendor:product pair, run `dmesg` command and find lines modem detection log lines, create issue report with this information
 - Application keeps reconnecting to USB modem
-  - Make sure Serial debugging is disabled in modem and serial USB is used only for data transfer, make sure it works with empty sketch.
-Make sure modem serial boot log is disabled.
+  - Make sure Serial debugging is disabled in the modem and serial USB is used only for data transfer, make sure it works with empty sketch.
+Make sure modem serial boot log is disabled (e.g. on ESP32).

 # KISS command extensions
 KISS command extensions are used for radio module control and signal report events on port 0, command for radio control is defined as 6 (KISS SetHardware) and signal report command as 7.
 Radio modules/modems can implement these commands, so they will be controllable from the application and application will be able to show signal levels on S-meter.